isamu-isozaki/teamai_test/marketing/product-marketing/demo/i2p/index.html.md

 Now let's register a new user in our GitLab server.

 > * Click `Register`
-> * Create a user with your name and email address (no verification sent)
+> * Create a user with your name and email address (no verification sent/index.html.md)

-## Create a group (optional, if showing Chat) <!-- Maybe re-use to show how groups work instead of for Mattermost -->
+## Create a group (optional, if showing Chat/index.html.md) <!-- Maybe re-use to show how groups work instead of for Mattermost -->

 We've got GitLab running and we're logged in.
 Since we'll want to work as a team, we'll create a GitLab group.
 Groups allow you to organize projects into